bylexus/reveal.js/README.md

+# reveal.js-Fork for BZTF

+I am a teacher at the [ BZTF ](https://www.bztf.ch/) and use revealJS for my teaching slides.
+This fork adapts reveal.js with some "sugar":

+* adds [ Nunjucks template engine ](https://mozilla.github.io/nunjucks/): Each slide HTML is a Nunjucks template, which inherits from a base template.
+This was it is easy to have one master slide template for multiple presentations.
+* adds a "build" grunt job: creates a static version from all Nunjucks templates into the "build/" folder
+* adds a "pdf" grunt job: creates PDF versions from the "build/"-HTMLs, using [ puppeteer ](https://github.com/GoogleChrome/puppeteer) (headless chrome)
+* It includes two demo slides:
+  * index.html: a "Jahresplan" slide, used for yearly planning, which links to all planned lessons
+  * 001_start.html: The first lesson for a module, as a demo

+I also removed some Grunt job I really have no need for:

+* test (removing jshint and qunit, too)

+The origina documentation follows below.

 # reveal.js [![Build Status](https://travis-ci.org/hakimel/reveal.js.svg?branch=master)](https://travis-ci.org/hakimel/reveal.js) <a href="https://slides.com?ref=github"><img src="https://s3.amazonaws.com/static.slid.es/images/slides-github-banner-320x40.png?1" alt="Slides" width="160" height="20"></a>

 A framework for easily creating beautiful presentations using HTML.
 [Check out the live demo](http://revealjs.com/).